preetam-kotteda/ESG-data-extraction/README.md

 https://drive.google.com/drive/folders/1N7Biv16TCoK3LTFYihSPwHU6ZNrM6rvn?usp=sharing

+5.Update neo1.txt file from neofiles directory with the cloud link to final_output.csv(automate the process to upload the final_output.csv to your interested cloud platform using a function) that you would be getting in the outputs folder.

-5. Open localhost and enter the credentials for the database using the following command:
+6. Open localhost and enter the credentials for the database using the following command:

 ```
 cd Model